pingcap/docs-dm/en/task-configuration-file.md

 DM also implements [an advanced task configuration file](task-configuration-file-full.md) which provides greater flexibility and more control over DM.

-For the feature and configuration of each configuration item, see [Data replication features](key-features.md).
+For the feature and configuration of each configuration item, see [Data migration features](key-features.md).

 ## Important concepts